Continuity of Hausdorff Dimension at Hopf Bifurcation: Introduction

 \section{Introduction}

-Hopf bifurcations occur in various physics phenomena including fluid dynamics, chemical reactions, population dynamics, electric circuit theory, and cellular biology.
-This topic has been extensively studied by numerous researchers; see, for example, \cite{MM76, JS72, S72, YA78, So73b}.
+Hopf bifurcations arise in a wide range of physical phenomena, including fluid dynamics, chemical reactions, population dynamics, electrical circuits, and cellular biology.
+This subject has been extensively studied; see, for instance, \cite{ AY78,JS72, MM76, Sm72, So73b}.

-The continuity of Hausdorff dimension remains a challenging and widely studied topic.
-In \cite{DV89, McMa83, Ma85, PV88}, the authors examine the continuity of the Hausdorff dimension of invariant sets of a one-parameter family of diffeomorphisms at bifurcation parameter.
-In particular, \cite{DV89} introduces examples of families where the Hausdorff dimension is shown to be discontinuous.
-To the best of our knowledge, the problem establishing the general conditions for the continuity of Hausdorff dimension remains open.
-Estimating the Hausdorff dimension of a set is highly non-trivial, especially when determining lower bounds, and even upper bounds can be difficult to obtain, see, for example, \cite{BDV95, Dys05, HV01, HV05, P89, KB99, U86}.
+The continuity of Hausdorff dimension remains a delicate and largely unresolved problem in smooth dynamics.
+Several works \cite{DV89,Ma85, McMa83, PV88, Ra92} investigate its behavior for invariant sets associated with one-parameter families of diffeomorphisms near bifurcation parameters.
+In particular, \cite{DV89} constructs examples of families undergoing non-degenera-te saddle-node bifurcations for which the Hausdorff dimension is continuous in some cases and discontinuous in others.
+To the best of our knowledge, a general criterion ensuring continuity is still unknown.
+Estimating the Hausdorff dimension of a set is highly non-trivial, especially when determining lower bounds, and even upper bounds can be difficult to obtain; see, for example, \cite{BDV95, Dys05, HV01, HV05, SS99, Ur86}.

-In this work we study invariant sets of a one-parameter family through a Hopf bifurcation with a particular focus on the continuity of the Hausdorff dimension.
-Specifically, we analyze families of maps $(g_\mu)_\mu$ on $\mathbb{T}^3$ introduced in \cite{HV05}.
-These families unfold a Hopf bifurcation at a critical parameter $\mu_*$, where a periodic hyperbolic saddle point $p_\mu$, for $\mu < \mu_*$, becomes an attracting point for $\mu > \mu_*$.
-Further details are provided in ~\ref{ss.hopf}.
-Horita and Viana in \cite{HV05} proved that the complement of the basin of attraction $\Lambda_\mu = \mathbb{T}^3 \setminus W^s(p_\mu)$ has both Hausdorff and box dimension strictly less than $3$ for all $\mu > \mu^*$.
-However, they did not address the continuity of these dimensions.
-In this work we stablish the continuity of these fractal dimensions at the bifurcation parameter.
+In this work, we prove that the Hausdorff dimension of the attracting sets associated with the families of DA-diffeomorphisms introduced in \cite{HV05} converges to the dimension of the ambient manifold.
+We begin by recalling their construction.